alexmojaki/instant_api/README.md

 Calling `InstantAPI` with an object will search through all its attributes and add to the API all functions (including bound methods) whose name doesn't start with an underscore (`_`).

 Decorating a class will construct an instance of the class without arguments and then call the resulting object as described above.
-The means it will add bound methods, so the `self` argument is ignored.
+This means it will add bound methods, so the `self` argument is ignored.

 So given `api = InstantAPI(app)`, all of these are equivalent: